Walter Blanks – Columbus, Ohio

 As a child, Walter had many difficulties in his public school system.
 He routinely was in detention, his parents were called into numerous meetings to discuss his behavior and the staff had little patience for him.
 Walter felt discouraged in the classroom and says, “It was very difficult for me to have a sense of purpose.”

 After coming home from school one day with a ripped shirt, his mother decided something had to change.
 Walter went on to receive a scholarship through Ohio’s EdChoice Scholarship program.
 In his own words, “To say school choice has changed my life would be an understatement and a disservice to what it has truly done for me and my family.”

 As a college student, Walter works multiple jobs, including working with AFC.
-Walter has met with Senators, Members of Congress, Capitol Hill staff, and the U.S. Department of Education to advocate for expanding school choice.
+Walter has met with Senators, Members of Congress, Capitol Hill staff and the U.S. Department of Education to advocate for expanding school choice.
 He has also served as a panelist and speaker on the subject at numerous events on Capitol Hill and around the country.
-Walter is also very involved on the state level working very closely with School Choice Ohio and testifying in support for House Bill 200.
+Walter is also very involved on the state level, working very closely with School Choice Ohio and testifying in support of House Bill 200.